MicrosoftDocs/azure-devops-yaml-schema/task-reference/app-center-test-v1.md

 **`uiTestToolsDirectory`** - **Test tools directory**<br>
 Input alias: `uitestToolsDir`. `string`.
 Optional.
 Use when `enablePrepare = true && framework = uitest`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Path to directory with Xamarin UI test tools that contains test-cloud.exe.
+The path to the directory with the Xamarin UI test tools that contain *test-cloud.exe*.
 <!-- :::editable-content-end::: -->
 <br>